Fall for trophy walleyes

 Fishing the Midwest

 Just as some bodies of water hold big fish and others are home to lots of fish, some areas within a body of water will be better for big fish.
 If you’re on a spot that looks good but is only providing smaller fish, you should consider moving to another spot.
 It seems like big fish and smaller fish will usually hold in different areas, or they may use the same area but at different times.
-Every now and then you might catch a big one with the little guys, but usually big fish hang out with big fish.
+Every now and then you might catch a big one mixed in with the little ones, but usually big fish hang out with other big fish.

 Use larger baits than you ordinarily would for walleyes.
 When the fish are deep, you can’t beat a jig or a live-bait rig with a redtail chub.
 A six incher isn’t too big: Go bigger if you can find them.
 You’ll be increasing your chances for a lunker walleye if you use big bait.

 If you’re on a lake that has big walleyes working shallower areas like wind-blown rock piles, throw a Red-Eye Shad.
 This bait was designed for largemouth bass, but walleyes, especially the ones that we’re after, will readily attack it.
 It’s a rattling, sinking bait.
 Let it get close to the bottom and start with a straight retrieve.
 If that doesn’t get them to eat, try lifting your rod tip up and down as you retrieve it.
 Not a hard ripping retrieve, just a more aggressive retrieve that allows the bait to rise and fall.
 If walleyes are home, they’ll take the Red-Eye.